 hands-on” approach now employed in preschools and kindergartens can be traced to the innovations of Maria Montessori.
 Although best known as an educator, Montessori’s formal training was as a scientist and medical doctor.
 She is also notable for having been Italy’s first female M.D. for her committed efforts on behalf of children, especially in the face of the fascism of World War II.
 Montessori was nominated three times for the Nobel Peace Prize (1949, 1950, and 1951).

 “I have studied the child.
 I have taken what the child has given me and expressed it and that is what is called the Montessori Method.”
 Dr. Maria Montessori.

 The Montessori Method is a way of thinking about who children are.
 It is a philosophy that respects the unique individuality of each child.
 Dr. Montessori believed in the worthiness, value and importance of children.
 Her method does not compare a child to norms or standards that are measured by traditional educational systems.

-For young children, Montessori is a hands on approach to learning.
+For young children, Montessori is a hands-on approach to learning.
 It encourages children to develop their observation skills by doing many types of activities.
-These activities include use of the five senses, kinetic movement, spatial refinement, small and large motor skill coordination, and concrete knowledge that leads to later abstraction.
+These activities include the use of the five senses, kinetic movement, spatial refinement, small and large motor skill coordination, and concrete knowledge that leads to later abstraction.